vs666/Sentinel/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under a License with specific instructions for commercial use or distribution.
 See `LICENSE` for more information.